 About three weeks after that test, it was time to head back to the US from Mexico.
 The trip was to be from San Felipe, Baja, to Gila Bend, Arizona.
 This is a one day 300 mile trip and the first half of the travel distance would be heading north, the 2nd half heading east.

 There were two diesel pushers on this trip, both Winnebago Journeys, similar in design, both pulling toads.
-Mine and my friends who lives in San Felipe.
-Mine has the V-Spoilers installed, my friend’s RV did not.
-During this trip I did pass several commercial vehicles coming towards me and noticed right off that my RV would not sway hardly at all as they passed.
+Mine and my friends who lives in San Felipe, I was just heading North, she was heading back to Vermont where she runs a B&B. Mine has the V-Spoilers installed, my friend’s RV did not.
+During this trip I did pass several semi’s coming towards me and noticed right off that my RV would not sway hardly at all as they passed.
 Our speeds on this wide open lightly traveled highway averaged 50 MPH.
-As we got further north, the wind picked up from the west, blowing east.
+As we got further north, the wind picked up from the west, blowing eastward which would hit the driver’s side of the RV.
 I could see plants and the occasional creosote bush or tree top in this sparse desert area swaying in the breeze.
 Again, I was not fighting the steering and I did not have that bias that many RVs get with a strong side wind where the center of the steering wheel is off center from normal.
 This is beneficial for steering tire life.
 I also noticed very little sway from gusting winds, that the wind was gusting occasionally was obvious from the signs shown by roadside plant life.

 After we crossed the border and started heading east, we stopped for a break and I noted that the wind was strong and gusting, while mainly blowing eastward, so this portion of the journey the wind would be coming from the rear of the RV and pushing us along.
 I estimated 18 MPH with gusts to 22 MPH or so.
 While stopped and while on the road, there were obvious signs of numerous swirling wind events, which would make for a great test of the V-Spoilers.

-We were now on a freeway heading due east rather than a mostly 2 lane road heading north so I didn’t have any semi’s passing opposite my direction of travel, but I did have many passing me on the drivers side going the same direction.
+We were now on a freeway heading due east rather than a mostly 2 lane road heading north so I didn’t have any semi’s passing opposite my direction of travel, but I did have many passing me on the drivers side going the same direction since I normally travel at 55-60 MPH.
 What I noticed is that my RV would still sway into the semi and then back out as they passed, but not with the same aggressiveness I’d gotten use to before installing the V-Spoilers.
 I did not have to strongly grip the steering wheel though two hands were seemingly necessary on occasion.
 Now I could lightly rest them on the wheel rather than gripping tightly as in the past.
 All in all a good test of the V-Spoilers.
-I’d been in strong frontal winds before when I drove from Portland, Oregon to Rosamond, California along I-5 trying to avoid a large wind and rain storm, and I noticed that this trip was easier, not nearly the battering I experienced before.
+I’d been in strong frontal winds without the spoilers when I drove from Portland, Oregon to Rosamond, California along I-5 trying to avoid a large wind and rain storm, and I noticed that this trip was easier, not nearly the battering I experienced before.
 After we arrived in Gila Bend and settled into our RV sites, my friend (unsolicited) complained about her RV being buffeted around by the wind, while in my case it had been a smooth trip, I’d hardly noticed any wind effects while driving though I could see the effects on roadside objects.
-That’s something I kept noticing while I drove, and I could see that the winds were strong and swirling, along with large vehicles passing me.
+That’s something I kept noticing while I drove, hardly any buffeting by wind causing the RV to be difficult to keep centered in a traffic lane, and I could see that the winds were strong and swirling.
+Also had many large vehicles passing me.
 With the V-Spoilers installed, I did not expirience nearly the wind caused battering I’d experienced in the past.

 I stayed nearly a month in Gila Bend, but eventually it was time to head north to avoid the blistering heat that was beginning to raise it’s blazing face so I planned a trip up into the mountains.
 Gila Bend to Beatty, Nevada is a nice long trip across desert, through a major city (Phoenix), than into the foothills, on into high desert, and then into low mountains.
 Almost 440 miles where I could test the V-Spoilers.
 I won’t go into the minutia about every twist and turn of the route, suffice to say that it had every event I could have hoped for, went on for two hours longer than I normally drive, without, it turned out, road fatigue.